 Minimum Wages Act, 1948 |

-Section 14 of the Act mentions that any worker whose minimum rate of wages is fixed by a period of time, such as by hour, by day, or by any such period and if a worker works more than that number of hours, it is considered to be overtime.
+Section 14 of the Act mentions that any worker whose minimum rate of wages is fixed by a period of time, such as by hour, by day, or by any such period, and if a worker works more than that number of hours, it is considered to be overtime.
 In case the number of hours constituting a normal working day exceeds the given limit, then the employer will have to pay them for every hour or for part of an hour for which they have worked in excess at the overtime rate. |

 It is compulsory to maintain a Register of Overtime and other records.
-This Register of Overtime contains various details such as name of employee, hours of overtime, date, and other such details which are necessary for the records. |
+This Register of Overtime contains various details such as the name of the employee, hours of overtime, date, and other such details that are necessary for the records. |

 Factories Act, 1948 |